-Committee on the group-wide framework for managing operational risks and monitors the implementation of this framework throughout the group - including in the new group entities - and oversees the main operational risks.
+The Group Risk Management Committee (GRMC) the highest-ranking body responsible for the management of operational risks for the entire KBC Group.
+The GRMC advises the Group Executive Committee on the group-wide framework for managing operational risks and monitors the implementation of this framework throughout the group - including in the new group entities - and oversees the main operational risks.
 The GRMC also advises the Group Executive Committee on setting the internal capital targets that are consistent with the Group's operational risk profile and operating environment.

-The GRMC is chaired by the Group CRO, the ordinary members are the Local CROs, and the Head of KBC VRM.
+The GRMC is chaired by the Group CRO, the ordinary members are the Local CROs.